 Rogue also sells deep dish plates that are both aesthetically pleasing and highly functional.
 They feature an electrically-applied paint coat which gives them a smooth feel and appearance for years to come.
 Available in four weight increments of 25 lbs to 100 lbs, the rogue deep cast bumper plates are also quite durable and corrosion-resistant.
 But this is no surprise considering they’re cast in ductile iron, a material used in making automotive components.

 Rogue’s bumper plates can take rough treatment without as much as a scratch and are perfect for both indoor and outdoor training settings.

 States manufacturing in: AL

 Rogue partners with Hi-Temp to produce their popular crumb bumper plates.
 Hi-Temp is based in Alabama and uses recycled materials to build all their weight plates.
 They are a bit thicker than competition plates.
 So, if you just need something for training and don’t need to stack a ton of plates on each side of the bar, these plates are a great option.

 As far as durability is concerned, Kabuki iron plates can withstand a great deal of wear and tear.
 That is because they’re manufactured using recycled steel and munitions from military bases in the Pacific Northwest.
-They feature a recessed lip which facilitates ease of loading and unloading of plates on your barbells.
+They feature a recessed lip that facilitates easy loading and unloading plates on your barbells.
 They have a 3% weight tolerance and come with a year-long warranty.